 - 1. Internally implanted breast prosthesis for cosmetic purposes. - 2.
-Repair or replacement of prosthetic devices due to loss, misuse or theft.

-- 3. Myoelectric, biomechanical or microprocessor and robotic-controlled external prosthetics that dos not meet the Health Plan criteria as Medically Necessary. - 4.
+Repair or replacement of prosthetic devices due to loss, misuse or theft. - 3.
+Myoelectric, biomechanical or microprocessor and robotic-controlled external prosthetics that does not meet the Health Plan criteria as Medically Necessary. - 4.
 Multifocal intraocular lens implants. - 5.
 More than one piece of equipment or device for the same part of the body, except for replacements, spare devices or alternate use devices. - 6.
-Dental prostheses, devices and appliances, except as specifically provided in this section, or the Oral Surgery section, or as provided under an Adult Dental Plan Rider or a Pediatric Dental Plan Rider, if applicable. - Hearing aids, except as specifically provided in this section, as provided under Hearing Services/Hearing Aids and Related Services, or as provided under a Hearing Services Rider, if applicable. - 8.
+Dental prostheses, devices and appliances, except as specifically provided in this section, or the Oral Surgery section, or as provided under an Adult Dental Plan Rider or a Pediatric Dental Plan Rider, if applicable. - 7.
+Hearing aids, except as specifically provided in this section, as provided under a Hearing Services Rider, if applicable. - 8.
 Corrective lenses and eyeglasses, except as specifically provided in this section. - 9.
 Orthopedic shoes or other supportive devices, unless the shoe is an integral part of a leg brace; or unless indicated above. - 10.
-Non-rigid appliances and supplies, including but not limited to: jobst stockings; elastic garments and stockings; and garter belts. - 11.
-Comfort, convenience, or luxury equipment or features.
+Non-rigid appliances and supplies, including but not limited to: jobst stockings; elastic garments and stockings; and garter belts.

+11. Comfort, convenience, or luxury equipment or features.